cphaneuf/inter_rater_reliability/README.md

 6. Update the path to your working directory at 'YOUR PATH HERE' in CompareRatings.R.
 7. Run CompareRatings.R in RStudio; take note of Quality Control console output.
 8. CombinedOutput.csv is produced by CompareRatings.R; to make it more readable (especially if it is a large file), consider these modifications in Excel: \
   a.
-Highlight the content of the ‘Master’ columns (Home > Conditional Formatting > Highlight Cells Rules > Equal To… > -2) \
+Highlight the content of the ‘Master’ columns (Home > Conditional Formatting > Highlight Cells Rules > Equal To… > -2); the default conditional formatting color is red \
   b.
 Highlight the Coder1 output blue; highlight the Coder2 output green
-9. Resolve items in CombinedOutput.csv that are highlighted in red: \
+9. Resolve items in CombinedOutput.csv that are highlighted in red (indicating inter-rater disagreement): \
   a.
 Have 'coding' researchers meet to come to an agreement on 'coding' designation, or \
   b.
 Have project manager make final decision on 'coding' designation
 10. Make the appropriate changes to reflect unanimous, final decisions; save final data file as CombinedOutput_resolved.csv.